The Master of Science (MS) in Mechanical Engineering at Rice University is a research graduate program that includes a thesis.

 Final Thesis Defense

 Upon completion of the thesis, a committee comprised of at least three members will examine each candidate for the M.S. degree.
 Two, including the committee chair, must be members of the department.
+The third member can be from another department at Rice or, with the approval of the Director of Graduate Studies (or Department Chair*) and Dean of Graduate and Postdoctoral Studies, a tenured or tenured-track faculty member from another university with academic standing comparable to Rice’s.
 The thesis must be made available to the members of the examining committee at least two weeks before the examination date.
 The oral examination will consist of questions concerning the candidate's grasp of the fundamental principles underlying his/her field of study.
 In connection with this review, the guidance of the thesis director should be sought.
 Should the candidate fail in this examination, he/she is allowed to repeat it once with the approval of the committee.
 Public notice of the MS oral examination must be given by posting an announcement on the departmental bulletin board at least one week prior to the examination.

 The minimum residence requirement for the MS degree is one semester of full-time study at the university.